theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 Our RAG system relies on data fetched from the `PubMed` database.
 In a first step, we scrape all relevant information from `PubMed` and then store it locally.
-The data is then processed, so that unnecessary information can be disgarded.
-From there, we extract information to construct `Abstracts` and `Abstract Fragments`.
+The data is then processed, so that unnecessary information can be discarded.
+From there, we extract information to construct `Abstracts` (the entire PubMed abstracts) and `Abstract Fragments` (the chunks we got by splitting the abstract).
 Those are then ingested into our dockerized `OpenSearch` instance, from where we can access the processed and sanitized data from now on.
 Technically, that step has to be done only once.